dogweather/forkful/content/en/fish-shell/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?
-Reading command line arguments is grabbing the extra bits you type after your script's name, like secret handshakes to customize a script's behavior.
-Programmers do it to make scripts flexible and interactive without a fuss.

 ## How to:
 Let's say `greet.fish` is your script.
 You want it to take a name and spit out a greeting.

 ```fish